reptile18/Workout-Tracker/README.md

 ## Usage

-After running the application and visiting the url, there should be a popup prompting you to create a workout.
-Select Create a Workout.
+After running the application and visiting the url, there should be a popup prompting you to create a workout if one doesn't exist.
+Select New Workout.

 After selecting resistance or cardio, override the defaults for the exercise details, click Add Exercise.